KelvinAlviero/CS-SEM4_NOTES/Computer Networks Notes/CN-S4.md

 Bandwidth Management
 - Network layer is responisble for end-to-end communication
-- Make sure there is no bottleneck and computers can manage Different types:
+- Make sure there is no bottleneck and computers can manage so that it doesnt overwhelm or overloead Different types:
 - File transfer: tolerate relays and transmission
 - Web Traffic: Tolerate delays and lost bits